 As a tax business owner, you know the importance of constantly looking for ways to reduce costs.
-Over the next four weeks, we’re going to help you by sharing four of our favorite cost-reduction strategies.
-We’ll start by taking a deep dive today into the benefits of increasing workplace efficiency.
+We’re going to help you by sharing the benefits of increasing workplace efficiency.

 Workplace efficiency has a sort of domino effect to it: Every time you practice efficiency in the workplace, you decrease the amount of time (and money) you need to spend in order to get things done right, the first time.
 When things run smoothly at the office, you have happy employees.
 Of course, happy employees = happy customers.
 And happy customers = more referrals, better contracts and ultimately, higher profits.